vueuse/sound/README.md

 const [play] = useSound('/path/to/sound', { playbackRate })
 ```

 `playbackRate` doesn't just serve as an _initial_ value for the sound effect.
 If `playbackRate` changes, the sound will immediately begin playing at a new rate.
-This is true for all options passed to the `useSound` hook.
+This is true for all options passed to the `useSound` composable.

 ## API Documentation

-The `useSound` hook takes two arguments:
+The `useSound` composable takes two arguments:

 - A URL to the sound that it wil load
-- A config object (`HookOptions`)
+- A config object (`ComposableOptions`)

 It produces an array with two values: